Organize Your Direct Sales Finances and Prepare for Taxes

-Taxes are a scary thing for some people, but if you keep your finances organized throughout the year then filing taxes becomes a lot less intimidating.
+Taxes are a scary thing for some people.
+However, if you keep your direct sales finances organized throughout the year, filing taxes becomes a lot less intimidating.
 Below is the list we use at tax time to prepare for filing.
 If you’d like a condensed version of this info in a worksheet format, enter your name and email address below and we’ll send you a copy!

 1) Gather your 1099-MISC forms

 You will receive a 1099-MISC from your direct sales company if they pay you more than $600 during the year.
 If you earned less than $600 you will still need to report it as income on your tax return, but you will not get a 1099-MISC.
 If you earned any incentive trips with your company the amount on your 1099-MISC will be higher than the commissions and bonuses you earned.
 This is because the value of any incentive trips is considered income and will be reported on your 1099-MISC.
 The 1099-MISC form is mailed by January 31st from your direct sales company.